CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 sudo nextcloud.enable-https self-signed
 ```
 The latter command enables https with self signed certificate that is sufficient for testing.
-For production you should use real certificates (e.g. lets-encrypt in stead of self-signed )
+For production you should use real certificates (e.g. lets-encrypt instead of self-signed)

 The Nextcloud server is now up and running, but you are not yet able to access is.